This ISN’T Agile Marketing

 - build the right competence by hiring the right people and encouraging them to master their domain, and giving them the space to learn and improve

-- create high clarity by sharing the business context, our vision, constraints.
+- create high clarity by sharing the business context, our vision, and constraints.

 This autonomy and new structure don’t mean there’s no need for marketing managers/directors, of course.
 It does mean changes in their focus, e.g., on hiring and nurturing great marketers and providing a clear and meaningful mission/purpose.